braindeadpool/deep-sfm/docs/report.md

 #### Feature matching
 Obtaining dense correspondences by matching features is usually the first step in a standard SfM pipeline.
 However, this usually fails when there are images with low textures, complex geometry or occlusions.
 There has been some success in alleviating this with deep learning [@han2015matchnet]

+#### Globally inconsistent solution
+Most approaches rely on solving smaller tractable sub-problems like pair-wise frame pose and structure estimation and then optionally optimize them globally.
+Whilst obtaining local consistency gives good initial estimates for the global optimization, it is still an intractable problem which is solved to certain threshold.

+#### Lack of semantic priors
+Given two images seeing the same structure from two different viewpoints, humans can easily estimate their relative camera pose and a general 3D structure of the scene.
+This is due to the prior knowledge we possess from our experiences seeing the world.
+Deep learning based approaches have shown tremendous progress in being able to learn a similar prior despite the need to have lots of data, finely constructed architectures and hand-tuned training regimens.

 ## Goals
 Given only a sequence of images, how can we reconstruct a 3D model of the scene seen by the images and the relative camera poses that jointly explain the model and images.
 We focus on the following key aspects of the problem:

 * General solution: The model should not learn a map from training images but instead learns to associate input images visually along with priors to build a 3D model.
 It is crucial that given an unseen test sequence of images from a scene different than the training set, the model should be able to predict a plausible explanation of the 3D structure and poses.
-* Interpretability of the model: How can we translate the underlying representation learnt by the model to meaningful formats (depth, point cloud representation, object motion, etc)
+* Interpretable of the model: How can we translate the underlying representation learnt by the model to meaningful formats (depth, point cloud representation, object motion, etc)
 * Geometry aware: The model must learn to exploit geometric structure in the images and allow supervision from scene-geometry based signals (ex, re-projection error).
-* Scalable: The approach must be indepent of the number of images and be able to globally reason from all the input and not rely on a set of local solutions followed by global optimization as post-processing.
+* Scalable: The approach must be independent of the number of images and be able to globally reason from all the input and not rely on a set of local solutions followed by global optimization as post-processing.

+## Why deep learning?
+Deep neural networks can potentially leverage visual priors and help combat deficiencies in existing pipelines.
+To that end, our model should be able to learn how 2D images relate to the scene structure and changes in viewpoint affect the projected image.
+Being able to learn such strong priors should allow it to estimate viewpoint and 3D structure from 2D images alone.

 ## Problem formulation
 Given a sequence of images $\{I_1, I_2, ..., I_n\}$ as the input, extract the following output: